rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/insights/Insight_Glossary_Metaphysics_c5_20250731.md

 ---

-## Domains of Civium (Navigational Radials)
+## Domains of CoCivium (Navigational Radials)

-These are the ten evolutionary radials used to organize Civium's ideas, infrastructure, and scroll development.
-Each domain represents a core tension or field of development across which Civium will continue to grow:
+These are the ten evolutionary radials used to organize CoCoCivium's ideas, infrastructure, and scroll development.
+Each domain represents a core tension or field of development across which CoCivium will continue to grow:

 1. **Identity & Presence** — Sovereignty, pseudonymity, AnonID
 2. **Consent & Governance** — Voluntary participation, decision systems